 Note: On two pin jumpers, "Closed" means the jumper is on and "Open" means the jumper is off the pins.

-GLAN/10G_LAN Enable/Disable
+GLAN Enable/Disable

-Use JPL1 to enable/disable LAN Ports 1/2, and use JPL2 for LAN Ports 3/4.
+Use JPL1/JPL2 to enable/disable LAN Ports 1/2.
 See the table on the right for jumper settings.
 The default setting is Enabled.